Nainativu

 Nainativu (நயினாதீவு Nainatheevu, නාගදීපය Nagadeepa), is a small but notable island off the coast of Jaffna Peninsula in the Northern Province, Sri Lanka.
 The name of the island alludes to the folklore inhabitants, the Naga people.

 It is home to the Hindu shrine of Nagapooshani Amman Temple; one of the prominent 64 Shakti Peethas, and the Buddhist shrine Nagadeepa Purana Viharaya.

 Historians note the island is mentioned in the ancient Tamil Sangam literature of nearby Tamil Nadu such as Manimekalai where it was mentioned as Manipallavam (மணிபல்லவம்), and ancient Buddhist legends of Sri Lanka such as Mahavamsa.
-Ptolemy, a Greek cartographer, describes the islands around the Jaffna peninsula as Nagadiba (Ναγάδιβα) in the first century CE.
+Ptolemy, a Greek cartographer, described the islands around the Jaffna peninsula Nagadiba (Ναγάδιβα) in the first century CE.

 History

 Nāka Tivu / Nāka Nadu was the name of the whole Jaffna peninsula in some historical documents.
 There are number of Buddhist myths associated with the interactions of people of this historical place with Buddha.
 The two Tamil epics of the second century - Kundalakesi and Manimekalai - describe the islet of Manipallavam of Nāka Nadu, this islet of the Jaffna peninsula, from where merchants came to obtain gems and conch shells.
 The protagonists of the former story by Nathakuthanaar, visited the island.
 In the latter poem by Sīthalai Sāttanār, the sea goddess Manimekhala brings the heroine to the island, where she worships Buddha.
 She is also told of the petrosomatoglyph atop the mountain of the main island and a magic bowl Amudha Surabhi (cornucopia bowl) that appears once every year in a lake of the islet.

 The Manimekhalai and the Mahavamsa both describe Buddha settling a dispute between two Naga princes over a gem set throne seat on an island known as Manipallavam or Nagadeepa, identified as Nainativu by several scholars.
 The Tamil language inscription of the Nainativu Hindu temple by Parâkramabâhu I of the 12th century CE states that foreigners landing at new ports must meet at Kayts and they must be protected, and if ships to the islet carrying elephants and horses get shipwrecked, a fourth of the cargo must go to the treasury.